 “I am very excited for this opportunity and it is a dream to broadcast basketball games,” said Zhou, who noted family and friends will be listening back home all season.
 “I am a big fan of the NBA and I really like basketball.
 I was really excited about March Madness last year.”

-It certainly helps that the Flyers made it to the Sweet 16 last season and advanced to the Elite Eight the year before.
-They enter 2015-16 as the favorite to win the Atlantic-10.
+It certainly helped that the Flyers made it to the 2015 Sweet 16 and advanced to the 2014 Elite Eight the year before.
 Frankly, this additional layer of brand awareness has the potential to be quite a recruiting tool.

 “It is all about building our brand and capitalizing on that success,” said LaPlaca.
 “If you know what is happening internationally, especially in China, basketball is as popular as ever.
 We are taking advantage of that and helping grow the University of Dayton’s brand and identity with a program that students are enthused about.
 They can use this for job experience, they feel that they are more integrated into the campus community and it helps with academics.
 It is a no-brainer on our end.”